roshni132/MyInternshipProject/README.md

 # MyInternshipProject

-This project main purpose is the only fullfill a intership criteria
+This project main purpose is only fullfill a intership criteria